 How do you choose where to begin within a piece?

 That depends on the day.
-There are some days that everything is just perfect and I get into flow easily so I can jump straight into sketching ideas and thinking of little stories I would like to paint.
+There are some days when everything is just perfect and I get into flow easily so I can jump straight into sketching ideas and thinking of little stories I would like to paint.
 There are other days when I am feeling more resistant, I don’t create something new.
 I just try to complete a piece I have already sketched and start with the background and stay in the background as long as I need to get in the flow.
-Backgrounds have that power in me, to make me feel more relaxed and enjoy the process more than characters do.
+Backgrounds have that power, to make me feel more relaxed and enjoy the process, more than characters do.

 I always start with the background, for me, it's important to know where the characters are to be able to feel the piece.
 After that, I will choose a character that I liked best or a character/group of characters that establish the piece and start there.